With the loop device approach, you cannot. PPDD claims you can. I don't know about (T)CFS. See the sections on individual approaches below.

-( me ) If the cipher you wish to use is not in the above list, then
+If the cipher you wish to use is not in the above list, then see the

-tree.
-There you'll find the defines for all cipher numbers.
-See the
+you'll find the defines for all cipher numbers.
+See the directory

 You can't.
 At least not easily.
 Well, you can, but you won't be able to access your data anymore.
 Seriously: The passphrase is hashed and then used as the encryption key.
 You cannot change the password and expect the hash value (ie. the encryption key) to stay the same.

 What you can do, however, is the following.
 Make sure, you have not currently set up or even mounted the filesystem you want to change.
 In the notation of section Making an Encrypted Folder you then issue: